 There is significant risk in predicting ‘busted deal’ expenses, especially for self-funded searchers.
 Some of these are very real costs generally can’t be deferred, and are specific to the transaction.
 Examples include a bank charging $10K an up-front commitment fee for getting through their credit committee, a $10K QofE (Quality of Earnings) for as much as $25K review by an accounting firm payable on completion, and a targeted IT forensic review for $5k.
-Ben Murray of New Forest observed that they “learned the hard way never to send in financial auditors without having them first review the numbers from their home offices- after spending three billing days going to visit, and discovering something in the first 15 minutes.”
+Ben Murray of New Forest observed that they “learned the hard way never to send in financial auditors in without having them first review the numbers from their home offices- after spending three billing days going to visit, and discovering something in the first 15 minutes.”

 Busted deal costs ranged from $15K to $85K and in 70% of the cases, searchers managed to roll these costs into their final closing.
 However, only 30% of searchers reported any costs for broken deals, being very cautious about spending money until a sure closing.
 Of course, the 25% of searchers who fail to close on a business per the latest Stanford study, have to find a way to negotiate these deal costs downward or face some large invoices when they wind down their search.

 Living Expenses are unique to every searcher

 Each searcher comes to their search with their personal cash requirements to support their lifestyle.
 Some have significant-others to support and perhaps additional commitments to family or community to consider.
 On the other hand, a few (38%) reported that a spouse’s salary and health plan were major contributors to their living expenses during search, the balance pulled from their savings.